ralvandar-race/sprint2vec_revision/README.md

 - **Setup JIRA APIs, SQL Database, and Workspace:**

-    Before proceeding, make sure to set up the required steps (e.g., registering for the JIRA accound and getting an access token) for JIRA APIs and a SQL database to suit your requirements.
+    Before proceeding, make sure to set up the required steps (e.g., registering for the JIRA account and getting an access token, see more on the [Jira REST API](https://developer.atlassian.com/cloud/jira/platform/rest/v2/intro/) document) for JIRA APIs and a SQL database to suit your requirements.
 Additionally, ensure you have a suitable workspace configured for your project pipeline.

 - **Data Collection and Extraction:**

-    Customize the scripts within the Data folder to include your access token for the APIs, database credentials, and workspace specifications.
+    Customize the scripts within the `Data` folder to include your access token for the APIs, database credentials, and workspace specifications.
 These modifications are necessary to collect and extract data accurately and store it in the database.
+For example,
+    ```python
+    path = "<file_path>".format(folder, repo, issueKey)
+    ```
+    `<file_path>` should be replaced with your actual file path where the data will be stored.

+    ```python
+    repo = RepoConfig("apache", "issues.apache.org/jira", "<username>:<password>", "12310293")
+    ```
+    `<username>:<password>` should be replaced with your credentials (i.e., username and password)

+    ```python
+    db = DBConfig("<host>", "<port>", "<user>", "<password>", repo, "<data_folder>")
+    ```
+    `<host>`, `<port>`, `<user>`, `<password>`, and `<data_folder>` should be replaced with your database credentials and the path of data folder.

-    The scripts are segregated into two subfolders:
+    The scripts are segregated into three subfolders:

     - `DataCollection`: Contains scripts for data collection.
+This includes
+        - [GetActivityStream.py](Scripts/Data/DataCollection/GetActivityStream.py) is used to collect the activity stream of developers.
+        - [GetBoard.py](Scripts/Data/DataCollection/GetBoard.py) is used to collect the list of boards available in the specified project.
+        - [GetBoardDetail.py](Scripts/Data/DataCollection/GetBoardDetail.py) is used to collect the attributes of the boards.
+        - [GetRapidBoard.py](Scripts/Data/DataCollection/GetRapidBoard.py) is used to collect the list of boards available in the specified project.
+        - [GetSprintIssue.py](Scripts/Data/DataCollection/GetSprintIssue.py) is used to collect the issues with comments, changelogs, and description in the specified sprint.
+        - [GetTeammemberIssue.py](Scripts/Data/DataCollection/GetTeammemberIssue.py) is used to collect the issues assigned to the specified team member.
     - `DataExtraction`: Contains scripts for data extraction.
+There are four subfolders:
+        - [`DeveloperFurtherInfo`](Scripts/Data/DataExtraction/DeveloperFurtherInfo): Contains scripts for extracting further information about developers and store it in the database.
+        - [`IssueFurtherInfo`](Scripts/Data/DataExtraction/IssueFurtherInfo): Contains scripts for extracting further information about issues and store it in the database.
+        - [`SprintFurtherInfo`](Scripts/Data/DataExtraction/SprintFurtherInfo): Contains scripts for extracting further information about sprints and store it in the database.
+        - [`MainInfo`](Scripts/Data/DataExtraction/MainInfo): Contains scripts for extracting the main information about developers, issues, and sprints, including the target variables and store it in the database.

+    - `Utility`: Contains utility scripts for database, jira api, workspace configurations, and helpful functions.

     Once customized, execute the scripts to initiate the data collection and extraction processes.
 For example, you can run the following command to collect the list of boards available in the specified project:
     ```bash